mmuratarat/mmuratarat.github.io/_pages/faq.md

 The main reason for stacking LSTM cells is to allow for greater model complexity.
 The addition of more layers increases the capacity of the network, making it capable of learning a large training dataset and efficiently representing more complex mapping functions from inputs to outputs.
 In case of a simple feed forward network, we stack layers to create a hierarchial feature representation of the input data to then use for some machine learning task.
 The same applies for stacked LSTMs.

+#### Why do we stack a dense layer after an LSTM?

+The output of a LSTM is not a softmax.
+Many frameworks just give you the internal state $h$ as output, so the dimensionality of this output is equals to the number of unit, which is propably not the dimensionality of your desired target.
+Output dimension of a dense layer would be the number of labels you want result.

 #### What is an autoencoder?

 #### What are some limitations of deep learning?